TravelingTechGuy/go-api-tutorial/README.md

 ## To run
 1. Clone repo
-1. Install dependencies
-1. `go run .` in the project's folder
+1. `go run .` in the project's folder - this will install dependencies the first time
 1. Use `curl` or a browser.
 The default port is `8080`